 Nearly all types of cow’s milk in America is fortified with vitamin D.

 Just one cup (240 mL) of 2% fortified milk contains nearly one-quarter of your daily value for vitamin D (4).

-Some plant-based milk alternatives such as soy or rice milk are commonly fortified with similar amounts of vitamin D.
+Many plant-based milk alternatives such as soy or rice milk are also fortified with similar amounts of vitamin D.

 5. Fortified breakfast cereals

 Like milk, fortified breakfast cereals are major contributors of vitamin D in the American diet.

 Cup for cup, breakfast cereal contains similar amounts of vitamin D as milk.
-Combing the two, will give you around half of your daily value of vitamin D.
+Combing the two will give you around half of your daily value for vitamin D.

 Look for a low-calorie fortified cereals that contains around five grams of fiber per serving.

-Vitamin D plays many important functions in the body.
+Vitamin D plays many important functions in your body.